-|Pack Size||Qty||Price Per Pill or Unit||Price||Cart|
+|Price Per Pill or Unit

 Alfuzosin may also be prescribed for conditions not listed above.

 Alfuzosin is known to affect pupils during cataract surgery.
 Inform your eye surgeon well in advance that you are taking this medication.
-Don’t stop if without your surgeon’s advice
+Don’t stop if without your surgeon’s advice.

 Certain drugs may interact with Alfuzosin.
 Let your doctor know about all medications which you use currently.

-Don’t alter the course of the medication in any way, either by amount or by duration.
-Your doctor may advise you to change the dose sometimes to ensure proper treatment.
-All medications come with a patient leaflet.
-Refer it for more details if you have any doubts, or call your doctor or pharmacist.
+Don’t alter the course of the medication in any way, either by amount or duration.
+Your doctor may sometimes advise you to change the dosage to enable your body to experience better results from Alfusin.

 Always store Alfuzosin in a cool and dry place.